oilcrest/ohwr-array-interface-labview/README.txt

 # The following lists some advice and features to implement, but is not intended to document the program.

 #INSTRUCTIONS
- - Drivers: The instrument drivers required for this program to run are put in the folder instr.lib.
-            Place the content of instr.lib into C:\Program Files (x86)\National Instruments\LabVIEW 2016\instr.lib to make LabVIEW aware of them.
+ - Drivers: The instrument drivers required for this program to run are put in the archive instr.lib.zip Place the content of instr.lib into C:\Program Files (x86)\National Instruments\LabVIEW 2016\instr.lib to make LabVIEW aware of them.
  - Make sure you have VI properties> Execution> "Execution system: user interface" enabled